CanntAim/Sick3/README.md

 Alongside the raw data windows we have a smoothing window to which we pass a discrete weight function and the raw data.
 The size of the weight function will be adjusted to be size of window, we do simple linear interpolation to find float point values between the weights that are provided.

-_Note: Size of Kernel = Size of Raw Data Window(s) = Size of Smoothing Window_

 The smoothing function is produced on heavy delay since we need to wait for the queue start-up phase to finish at which point we are calculating velocity value for the frame that will typically be _(Window Size)/2_ frames in the past from the current frame.
 We can pick any kind of weight distribution, even uniform, although realistically we will want something closer to normal.

 Another simple trick we use to avoid irregular results is throwing away data points that deviate to far from the prior trajectory.
 If the position of the ball in the current frame is unrealistically far from where it was prior we don't record the instantaneous velocity value that got it to that outlying position.
-Off course the tracker may stay in the incorrect position for multiple frames, Because we are looking at velocity, and the actual change in position between frames at an fps of 30 to 120 is small, these values while incorrect are still generally closer to what they should be.
+Off course the tracker may stay in the incorrect position for multiple frames, Because we are looking at velocity, and the actual change in position between frames at an fps of 30 to 120 is small, these values while incorrect are still generally closer to what they should be and thus don't throw off the averaging.

+Using our smoothed curve we segment our video based on when the balls velocity flips from the positive to negative direction.
+This happens whenever the ball is kicked back up.

+##### Capturing Optical Flow Map

+OpenCV has a built in module for doing optical flow using various methods.
+We use the Gunnar Farneback’s Method.
+While there isn't a good explanation of that particular method in the documentation there is a decent explanation of optical flow using [Lucas Kanade Method](https://docs.opencv.org/3.3.1/d7/d8b/tutorial_py_lucas_kanade.html).
+Optical flow operates on the assumption that A) The pixel intensities of an object do not change between consecutive frames.
+B) Neighboring pixels have similar motion.

+We draw the flow map for the entire area of the image, currently, this will be changed to only draw the map on the part that is relevant.
+That part is pixels that within the area of foreground mask as calculated by our earlier background subtraction.

+We want to track flow for the duration of time between two touches.
+Because of this we want to add the difference of current image to the **summation** of all images up to now.
+This additive process reset after every touch.
+We also want to account for the temporal component to motion by coloring the map differently along some generic gradient for each frame.
+We use the HSV scale where each frame we increment the Hue by some amount.